prebid/prebid-server-java/docs/config-app.md

 But feel free to add additional bidder's specific options.

-## Currency Conversion
+## Currency Converter
-- `currency-convertion.enabled` - if equals to `true` the currency conversion service will be enabled to fetch updated rates and convert bid currencies.
+- `currency-converter.enabled` - if equals to `true` the currency conversion service will be enabled to fetch updated rates and convert bid currencies.
 Also enables `/currency-rates` endpoint on admin port.
-- `currency-convertion.refresh-period-ms` - default refresh period for currency rates updates.
+- `currency-converter.refresh-period-ms` - default refresh period for currency rates updates.
-- `currency-convertion.url` - the url for Prebid.org’s currency file.
+- `currency-converter.url` - the url for Prebid.org’s currency file.
 [More details](http://prebid.org/dev-docs/modules/currency.html)

 ## Metrics
 - `metrics.metricType` - set the type of metric counter for [Dropwizard Metrics](http://metrics.dropwizard.io).
 Can be `flushingCounter` (default), `counter` or `meter`.